pyrddlgym-project/pyRDDLGym/README.md

 ### Loading an Environment

-Instantiation of an existing environment is nearly identical to OpenAI gym (i.e., to load instance 0 of the CartPole domain):
+Instantiation of an existing environment follows OpenAI gym (i.e., instance 0 of CartPole):

 ```python
 import pyRDDLGym